sestito/BlackboardParser/PlagiarismCheckerForMatlabCode/README.md

 To check code, run this file and select the folder with all of the code you wish to compare.

+I did not write this code.
+See code comments for details.

 ## DivideFileTypes.m